codetheweb/recordKitCo/README.md

 # recordKitCo
-Small project designed to automated recording data for a school assignment
+Small project designed to automated recording data for a school assignment.

+## Running
+Edit the filename (if you wish), then add `python main.py` to your crontab.